marcindawidziuk/PikaPDF/PDFsharp/README.md

 I'm afraid that many users who never tried any beta version of PDFsharp 1.50 will now switch from version 1.32 stable to version 1.50 stable.
 Nothing wrong about that.
 I hope we don't get an avalanche of bug reports now.

+# Which Version to Get?

+The naming convention for the packages has changed.

+If you are using "PdfSharp -Version 1.32.3057" then the version you need now is "PDFsharp-gdi -Version 1.50".
+Or get the corresponding package " PDFsharp-MigraDoc-GDI -Version 1.50".